Compare Car Insurance Quotes in Real-Time and Save.

 How Maxing Out Your Credit Card Can Impact Your Credit Score

-2. Overall Utilization Increases: This single maxed-out card also raises your overall credit utilization across all your accounts, further weighing down your score.
-Lenders generally prefer to see a total CUR below 30%.
+2. Overall Utilization Ratio Increases: This single maxed-out card raises your aggregate utilization across all revolving accounts.
+Lenders prefer to see this ratio below 30%; a high overall ratio suggests you may be overextended and reliant on debt.

 More: